barharding/Election_Analysis/README.md

 - The winner of the election was:
   - Diana DeGette , who received 73.8% of the vote and 272,892 number of votes.

+The results were tabulated through a python script and are shown in figure 1.
+This scripted reads the raw election_results.csv data file and performs a number of calculations to produce the results.

+***Figure 1: Terminal Output of Election Results python script***

 ![Election Results Terminal](/resources/Terminal_Output.png)